Rick's Free Auto Repair Advice

 Posts Tagged: replace an oxygen sensor

-Fix code P0134 Oxygen sensor A P0134 trouble code is defined as Oxygen Sensor Circuit No Activity Detected (Bank 1 Sensor 1).
-This oxygen sensor is located on the engine bank that houses #1 cylinder and is located BEFORE the catalytic converter In older Zirconia oxygen sensors, the PCM expects to see a rapidly changing voltage varying from .1-volts to .95-volts.
-A Zirconia sensor generates its own voltage based on the difference in oxygen levels between what it see in the atmosphere and the exhaust stream.
-If the PCM detects … Read More
+Learn what a P0134 code means and how to fix it A P0134 trouble code is defined as Oxygen Sensor Circuit No Activity Detected (Bank 1 Sensor 1).
+This oxygen sensor is located on the engine bank that houses the #1 cylinder and is located BEFORE the catalytic converter In older Zirconia oxygen sensors, the PCM expects to see a rapidly changing voltage varying from .1 volts to .95 volts.
+A Zirconia sensor generates its own voltage based on the difference in oxygen levels between what it sees in the … Read More

 P0132 trouble code

-Fix code P0132 trouble code P0132 trouble code O2 Sensor Circuit High Voltage (Bank 1 Sensor 1) This sensor is located on the engine bank that houses #1 cylinder and is located BEFORE the catalytic converter The PCM sends a reference voltage (usually 5-volts) to the variable resistor in the oxygen sensor and looks for a return voltage.
+Learn what a P0132 trouble code is and how to fix it P0132 trouble code O2 Sensor Circuit High Voltage (Bank 1 Sensor 1) This sensor is located on the engine bank that houses #1 cylinder and is located BEFORE the catalytic converter The PCM sends a reference voltage (usually 5 volts) to the variable resistor in the oxygen sensor and looks for a return voltage.
 Once the sensor is heated up, the PCM expects to see a varying voltage.
-If the PCM sees a constant high, it will set a trouble code P0132.
-What causes a P0132 … Read More
+If the PCM sees a constant high, it will set … Read More

 Custom Wordpress Website created by Wizzy Wig Web Design, Minneapolis MN